 Your elopement in the Dolomites isn’t complete without the right person to capture this incredible adventure for you.
 You’ll want to have an experienced adventure elopement photographer, who is also a local expert, and that’s where I come in!
-I’m a multi-award-winning adventure wedding & elopement photographer, and I’m based in the Alps, on the Austrian/Italian border.
-As a local expert and certified mountain hiking guide, and I’m here to help guide you through the whole process of planning your adventurous elopement in the Dolomites.
+Sure, I’ve won multiple awards for my elopement photography.
+But it’s my expertise as a certified local hiking guide and living in the region for over 10 years that makes me an invaluable person to help you create your dream elopement.

-My Dolomites elopement photography packages for 2023 start at €8500 for a full day coverage, and include helping you find a breathtaking location for your intimate elopement ceremony and pictures away from the crowds, planning and guiding you on a epic hike, sharing all my local contacts with you such as wedding planners, florists, videographers and makeup artists, and helping you plan the perfect elopement timeline so that your elopement is filled with adventure and excitement without having to feel pressured with time.
+My Dolomites elopement photography packages for 2023 start at €8500 for a full day coverage, and include my years of knowledge and guidance as a local expert and hiking guide.
+I’ll help you find a breathtaking location for your intimate elopement ceremony and pictures away from the crowds, plan and guide you on a epic hike, share all my local contacts with you, and sketch out the perfect elopement timeline so that your elopement is filled with adventure and excitement without having to feel pressured with time.
 I’ve got you covered!

-Would you like more information about my Dolomites elopement photography packages?
+Would you like more information about my Dolomites elopement photography experiences?
 Fill in the form below and contact me today to chat about the next steps on planning your Dolomites elopement.

 Pin This Post